alters-mit/pincushion/com.mit.pincushion/README.md

 Example scenes are in `UnityExample/Assets/Scenes/`

-- `SampleScene` has a basic Pincushion setup with two MeshRenderers.
+- `SampleScene` has a basic Pincushion setup with two MeshRenderers..
 - `ApplyMask` has a slider that you can drag to adjust the rendering mask.

 ## Usage (Rust)